-A screen is to let the breeze flow in and keep bugs out.
-They can only do their job properly, however, when there are no holes and tears.
-Be sure to carefully check each screen and repair any holes or tears, no matter how small they are.
+A screen is to let the breeze flow in and keeps bugs out.
+However, they can only do their job correctly when there are no holes and tears.
+Be sure to check each screen and repair any holes or tears carefully, no matter how small they are.
 You can buy screen repair kits at most hardware and home improvement stores.

-There are 2 things you need to do to get the longest life out of your cooling system and keep it running as efficiently as possible:
+There are two things you need to do to get the longest life out of your cooling system and keep it running as efficiently as possible:

 Following these spring home maintenance tips will help you keep your home in tip-top shape.
-If, however, you have experienced damage from a winter storm or disaster, give Mr. Restore a call.
-We will work hard to get your home back to normal as quickly as possible.
+If you have experienced damage from a winter storm or disaster, give Mr. Restore a call.
+We will work hard to restore your home as quickly as possible.